Flight to Fury

-Flight to Fury is a 1964 film starring Jack Nicholson, Fay Spain and Dewey Martin.
+Flight to Fury is a 1964 film starring Jack Nicholson, Fay Spain, Vic Diaz and Dewey Martin.
 The film was directed by Monte Hellman and filmed back to back with Back Door to Hell in the Philippines in 1964.

 Nicholson was one of the writers of the screenplay.
 The film is about a battle over stolen jewels after a plane crash in the Philippines.
 A version in Filipino titled Cordillera, directed by Eddie Romero, was also released.

 Plot

 An American man identifying himself as a tourist, Jay Wickham, introduces himself to Joe Gaines in an Asian casino.
 After accompanying Lei Ling to her room, Wickham begins searching for a cache of diamonds believed to be in her possession, but is unable to find them.

 On the only available plane leaving for the Philippines, the passengers include Gaines, Wickham and Ling, along with a man named Ross who is Ling's associate and carrying the diamonds, Lorgren (the rightful owner of the gems) and the latter's mistress, Destiny Cooper.
 A crash landing results in the death of some and serious injury to Ross, who hands Joe the gems before he dies.

 Natives begin approaching the plane, ready to kill any survivors and take their possessions.
 Wickham finds the jewels, kills Lorgren, shoots Destiny and flees, but is wounded by Joe.
 Before he dies, Wickham tosses the diamonds into a river, as Joe awaits the dangerous natives and his fate.